M-Mahdi-Razmjoo/token-estimation-pipeline/README.md

 ### 6. Outputs
-`data_filtered/`: Contains the cleaned data after the preprocessing step.
+'data_enriched/': Contains the original data enriched with new tokenizer columns.
+This is the new source for all subsequent steps.

 `features/`: Contains data enriched with engineered features, ready for model training.